Firearms and imitation firearms are regulated in Victoria under the Firearms Act 1996 and Control of Weapons Act 1990

 Amendments made in 2008 to the Firearms Act 1996 gave the Chief Commissioner of Police limited powers to reclassify firearms.
 As the Chief Commissioner's delegate, the Superintendent of LRD may reclassify firearms that are ordinarily a category A, B or C longarm into a category D or E longarm.
 This may happen when a firearm has been designed or adapted for military purposes or substantially duplicates a 'militaristic-type' firearm in design, function or appearance.

 LRD's superintendent is assisted by the Classification Review Committee when reviewing the classification of a firearm.
-The Committee also advises the superintendent on the need to regulate other items not covered by the Firearms Act 1996 and is made up of:
+The Committee also advises the superintendent on the need to regulate other items not covered by the Firearms Act 1996 and consists of the following representatives:

 - A representative with knowledge relating to firearms legislation and regulations;